Bonjour-ITWS/TableTime-Final_Build/README.md

 [TableTime 1.0 Release](https://github.com/Bonjour-ITWS/TableTime-Final_Build/releases/tag/1.0)

+***Issues***:

+         -If you encounter any issues upon testing the 1.0 Release please make the team aware by creating an issue notice on GitHub.

 ***Main Site Features***:

          -Login page for both Main Reservation Page and Sub-Site, properly authenticates user against database entries